Emergency:

 Within three weeks, you can walk without crutches.
 In the starting, walk for 10 minutes.
 Gradually with the help of your physical therapist, you can push more.

-Exercise To Perform Right After Surgery
+Exercise and Activities To Perform Right After Surgery

 Regular breathing exercises, thigh squeezing, knee straightening, moving feet up and down, etc., can be performed.